yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ### Deploy Android

-In the Unity editor, select **Assets> Play Services Resolver> Android Resolver>Force Resolve**。  The Unity Play Services Resolver library will copy the declared dependencies into the  **Assets/Plugins/Android** directory of your Unity app.
+In the Unity editor, select **Assets> Play Services Resolver> Android Resolver>Force Resolve**.
+The Unity Play Services Resolver library will copy the declared dependencies into the  **Assets/Plugins/Android** directory of your Unity app.

 ![img](resources/03.png)

-The YumiMediationSDK Ads Unity plugin dependencies are listed in **Assets/YumiMediationSDK/Editor/YumiMobileAdsDependencies.xml** .
+The YumiMediationSDK Ads Unity plugin dependencies are listed in **Assets/YumiMediationSDK/Editor/YumiMobileAdsDependencies.xml**.

 Android dependencies：